eskres/under-construction/README.md

 # under-construction
-A mobile ready, responsive, Under Construction / Coming Soon template page with a countdown timer.
+A mobile ready and fully responsive "Under Construction" / "Coming Soon" template page with a countdown timer.

 Built using Bootstrap 5.2.2, JavaScript and jQuery.